Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

 # Authenticator

-Displays user interface when network and ArcGIS authentication challenges occur.
+Displays a user interface when network and ArcGIS authentication challenges occur.

 ## Features